underscoreio/essential-slick/src/pages/basics.md

 Queries are executed in the scope of a _session_.
 You need a session to be able to run a query, but you do not need one to construct a query.

-_TODO: Check....
-Is this changing in 3.0?
-There's talk of Actions and Futures in the doc_.

 A session is our connection to the database, and we can obtain one from Slick's `Database` object.
 We can do that from a configuration file, and Java's `DataSource` or JNDI technologies.
 For this introduction, we're going to use a JDBC URL:

 <div class="callout callout-info">